collabdotcloud/docs.collab.cloud/docs/admin/connections-api.md

 ## How do I get access to the API?

-Currently, you have to get in touch and ask us to create an API client for your tenant.
-You need an API client to be able to use the API.
-Every API client has a different Client-ID and Client-Secret, which you need to access the Connections API.
+The APIs support only Oauth/OIDC access.
+Please open a support ticket if you want to use the API's.
-You will then be provided with the Client-ID and Client-Secret.
+You will then be provided with your Client-ID and Client-Secret.

 **Important:** Please keep your Client-Secret a secret and only give it to people that need it and store it safely.